dbelmo2/dbelmo2/README.md

 ### Hi there 👋

 My name is Danny Belmonte.
-  - 🔭 I’m currently working on a 2D side-scroll shooter built using PixiJS.
+  - 🔭 Working on a 2D side-scroll shooter built using PixiJS.
-  - 🌱 I’m currently learning web development
-  - 😄 Pronouns: He/Him
   - 📫 contacts and social media:
           email: danny.belmonte4@gmail.com
           phone: (708) 263-7468